 Reporting Square Footage in Canopy MLS

-While the North Carolina Real Estate Commission (NCREC) doesn’t require the reporting of square footage of properties offered for sale (or rent), Canopy MLS does.
-NCREC Residential Square Footage Guidelines state:
+While neither the North Carolina Real Estate Commission (NCREC) nor the South Carolina Real Estate Commission (SCREC) require the reporting of square footage of properties offered for sale (or rent), Canopy MLS does.

 North Carolina Association of Realtors® Forms: The Offer to Purchase and Contract (Standard Form 2-T) due diligence process acts as a safety valve for square-footage disputes.
 The loan qualification, property investigation, appraisal, etc. are conducted during the due diligence period.
 The buyer has the right to terminate during the due diligence period for any or no reason including concerns over the square footage.